Salomon Quest 4 Gore-Tex Review

 When we pulled the new Quest 4 boots out of their box, we were quite surprised at how much lighter they felt when compared to the previous version.
 This updated boot has shed 0.4 pounds, coming in at only 2.9 pounds, which is a remarkable feat given that there was no discernible loss of performance.

-Now, even at a sub-3 pound weight, these boots are still among the heaviest boots in our review, though we should put that weight in context.
+Even at a sub-3 pound weight, these boots are still among the heaviest boots in our review, though we should put that weight in context.
 No other boot we tested comes close to offering the same stability and high-top support as these boots do.
 This is a boot that aspires to big hikes in terrain that other models will shy away from, and that is worth a small weight penalty.

 The Salomon Quest 4 proves to be durable in our use, and we did not note any issues during our testing.
 The upper material is a combination of nubuck leather, mesh, and textile, which is held together by quite a number of seams, so that should be something to keep an eye on, but despite rigorous use in rough terrain, we did not experience any premature wear.